 Do I need to see a doctor to get birth control? top

-Only condoms, contraceptive sponges, spermicides, and some kinds of emergency contraception are sold in stores like groceries and drugstores.
-All other kinds of birth control require a visit to a health care provider.
-Some people get contraception at a family planning clinic, where privacy is definitely protected and services often cost less or are free.
+Only condoms, contraceptive sponges, spermicides, and some kinds of emergency contraception are sold in stores like supermarkets and drugstores.
+All other kinds of birth control require a visit to a health care professional.
+Some people get contraception at a family planning clinic, where services are confidential (kept private) and often cost less or are free.
 You can find a family planning clinic online.

 What doesn’t work to prevent pregnancy? top